 I also use labels when I store leftovers in the fridge.
 I write down the dates, so I know when I prepared these dishes (again, another trick to avoid wasting food).
 You do not need to buy expensive label makers for this.
 A masking tape and a marker are all you need, or something easy and cost-effective like chalkboard stickers.
 You can erase and rewrite on it whenever you change the content of any container.

 4. Clean as you go

 One of the things that people always lament about is the time spent cleaning their kitchens.
 Unfortunately, there’s no shortcut to having a clean and organised space.
 You have to put in the labour and a little bit of elbow grease at times.
 However, you can make it easier by breaking the cleaning process into little chunks and delegating tasks to people in your household, so as not to let the mess build up before you start taking action.
+You can rent a dumpster from grissmandumpsters.com/appleton-dumpster-rentals/ to use in disposing all the trash.
 This way, you will not become overwhelmed by all the workload.
 So while you’re waiting for your soup to cook, use that time to wash the dishes, wipe the counter and put the ingredients back to where they belong.
 Don’t wait until the end of the day to start doing these chores; life will be more manageable if you make this workflow a habit, and you’ll have a few extra minutes to yourself in the evenings!

 5. Update your shopping list

 A great trick is to have a piece of paper and a pen stuck to the fridge.
 Whenever something runs out, you can jot it down on the paper and grab it before your shopping trip.
 This saves you buying more than you need or forgetting to buy an essential item on your shopping run.
 I also do a quick run-through of my fridge and cabinet to check for things that need to be stocked up and write them down right away.